liffiton/ATLeS/docs/box_sw_manual_install.md

 Many python packages are most easily installed via pip.
 If you need to install pip, refer to [these instructions](https://pip.pypa.io/en/stable/installing/).

-Each of the fishbox scripts relies on a specific set of python modules.
+Each of the ATLeS scripts relies on a specific set of python modules.

 ### fishweb.py